Desiders/telers/README.md

  - [Text formatting](examples/text_formatting).
 This example shows how to format text.
  - [Text case filters](examples/text_case_filters).
 This example shows how to create text case filters.
  - [Stats updates middleware](examples/stats_incoming_updates_middleware).
 This example shows how to create a middleware that count incoming updates.
+ - [Context](examples/from_event_and_context).
+This example shows how to extract data from event and context and use it in handlers.
  - [Input file](examples/input_file).
 This example shows how to send files by the bot.
  - [Finite state machine](examples/finite_state_machine).
 This example shows how to use a finite state machine (conversation).
  - [Router tree](examples/router_tree).
 This example shows how to create a router tree.